The Red Moon’s Banquet: A Dance of Life and Death

 Violet drapes billow like a teapot's steaming breath —

-While winds at seven fan the pride of fools' repenting.
+While winds at seven fan "the pride of fools' repenting".

 Butterflies—angels dipped in pastel powder —

-Seahorses pink and powder-soft drift through dream,
+Seahorses pink and powder-soft, drift through a dream,

 Dragons cradle secrets in marsupial folds,